gardener/gardener/docs/concepts/gardenlet.md

 In the component configuration for the gardenlet, it’s possible to define:

 * settings for the Kubernetes clients interacting with the various clusters
-* settings for the control loops inside the gardenlet
+* settings for the controllers inside the gardenlet
 * settings for leader election and log levels, feature gates, and seed selection or seed configuration.

 More information: [Example Gardenlet Component Configuration](../../example/20-componentconfig-gardenlet.yaml).